Register for Free edWebinars Below

 Get a CE Certificate for this edWebinar Learn more

 Education leaders have long called for a paradigm shift in how underserved students in low-income communities are perceived and taught.
 This year the California Legislature has acted to replace the term “at-risk” with the more people-centered “at-promise” in California’s Education and Penal Codes.
-Join the Reaching At-Promise Students Association’s (RAPSA) edWebinar to learn more about how you can join this initiative to move students from at-risk to at-promise.
+Watch the Reaching At-Promise Students Association’s (RAPSA) edWebinar to learn more about how you can join this initiative to move students from at-risk to at-promise.

 - Discover strategies for empowering students